postmanlabs/pmquickstarts/README.md

 ## How to deploy

-Change into the `site/` directory, and run the deploy script, which builds and publishes site at `https://loopdelicious.github.io/pmquickstarts/`.
+Change into the `site/` directory, and run the deploy script, which builds and publishes site at `https://quickstarts.meowsergirl.com/`.

     $ cd site
     $ npm run deploy

+Note: To update custom domain, update the CNAME file in app/CNAME and `BASE_URL` in gulpfile.js